D4rk-5ky/Syncerate/commented_code_map.md

 For each pair it:

-1. builds the command;
+1. builds the command exactly from `SyncoidCommand`, the dataset pair, and per-destination arguments;
-2. when private-agent mode is active, verifies/reloads the one agent identity and prepends the SSH hardening options;
+2. when private-agent mode is active, verifies/reloads the one agent identity but **does not modify the Syncoid argv**;
 3. logs extra arguments and argv details;
-4. starts `ssh_command()` with the isolated agent environment and no nested-Syncoid credential sending in agent mode;
+4. starts `ssh_command()` with Pexpect controlling Syncoid in both agent and non-agent modes; agent mode only adds the isolated `SSH_AUTH_SOCK` environment and still passes `PassWord` to the original nested-prompt handler;
 5. leaves stale interrupted-receive recovery inside the same Syncoid process instead of constructing a second resume-bypass command;
 6. when enabled, gives each dataset its own `app_config.broken_pipe_retry_count` allowance and waits `app_config.broken_pipe_retry_wait_seconds` before every ordinary Broken Pipe retry;
 7. records and skips only that pair after its configured ordinary Broken Pipe retry allowance is exhausted;